officelearn/azure-docs.sv-se/articles/sql-database/sql-database-metrics-diag-logging.md

 ---
-title: Mått och diagnostikloggning
+title: Metrics and diagnostics logging
-description: Lär dig hur du aktiverar diagnostik i Azure SQL Database för att lagra information om resursutnyttjande och statistik för körning av frågor.
+description: Learn how to enable diagnostics in Azure SQL Database to store information about resource utilization and query execution statistics.
 services: sql-database
 ms.service: sql-database
 ms.subservice: monitor